admindatahandbook/book/testing/index.md

 If not already existent at the access location, data custodians or access providers will require expertise from IT and security specialists to assist with defining the specifications and implementation of the features of high security access rooms.

 A **medium security access location** has a defined location with access restricted to approved researchers.
 These can be rooms secured with [keycards][physical access cards], [biometrics][biometric authentication], or a simple lock and key restricted to approved staff.
-Such restrictions may be designed to prevent a limited set of unauthorized access attempts or to inhibit shoulder surfing Medium security access rooms may incur additional costs for the location administrator, requiring dedicated space and staff to maintain the access location itself, but may also be as simple as a designated locked room at a university research institute.
+Such restrictions may be designed to prevent a limited set of unauthorized access attempts or to inhibit shoulder surfing.
+Medium security access rooms may incur additional costs for the location administrator, requiring dedicated space and staff to maintain the access location itself, but may also be as simple as a designated locked room at a university research institute.

 A **low security access location** has few or no access controls.
 Simple restrictions might include broad geo-restrictions (campus-only) or procedures to follow.
 Data providers may mandate storing the access computer in a locked room or the use of [IP address restrictions].
 When no access restrictions are imposed, researchers are free to use access computers from any location.

 In addition to the locational security described above, the **type of access computer** can also range from high security to low security.
 Highly secure access computers (which do not contain data) may still include fully encrypted operating systems, the use of [VPNs][virtual private networks], [remote desktop] software, [secure network protocols], and [encryption] or requiring [biometric authentication] of the access computer.
 This can take the form of dedicated thin clients.
 Low security access computers are typically allowed for remote submission or web portal-type access, where any computer, in any location, is allowed.

 <table class="table" style="font-size: 14px; margin-left: auto; margin-right: auto;">
+<caption style="font-size: initial !important;">(\#tab:securitytable4)Examples of access location security</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Access Security </th>